 Here is our revised and updated list of the top 6 job sites for teaching English in Japan.

 Gaijin Pot is one of the bests sites for those seeking for teaching jobs in Japan.
 Many teachers still recognize it as the “go to” website for landing a job in The Land of the Rising Sun.
 The site provides an average of about six new teaching job listings in Japan weekly.

 Aspiring teachers can find both short term, part-time as well as full-time teaching job opportunities in different locations within the national territory of Japan.

 This site is well structured and easy to navigate as it is possible for one to conduct a search through a keyword or location.
 Also, job seekers can register on this site in order to receive teaching job alerts that match their search.

 O-Hayo Sensei is basically an online newsletter of teaching jobs in Japan which is published twice every week.
 Each edition of this newsletter comes with more than forty new teaching job positions.

 This newsletter is highly recommended to those seeking for teaching jobs in Japan because you will find vacancies in schools and institutions as well as positions requiring home teachers for children.

 The O-Hayo Sensei Newsletter also provides general guides and advice on how to go about hunting teaching jobs in Japan.
 Furthermore, it is even more reasonable because each new edition is available online free of charge.

-This sub menu is a bi-monthly publication of articles and other materials related to language teaching in the Asia.
-In this section, aspiring language teachers will find language teaching positions, technical information, and resources relevant to language teaching.
+This menu is a bi-monthly publication of articles and other materials related to language teaching in Asia.
+In this section, aspiring ESL teachers will find teaching jobs, technical information, and other resources relevant to language teaching.